-The MIT Excellence Awards took place on Wednesday, March 6 at 3pm in the Kresge Auditorium.
-A complete listing of the 2013 recipients is now available.
+The presentation of the 2015 MIT Excellence Awards + Collier Medal took place on March 11, 2015 in the Kresge Auditorium.
+See an image gallery of the ceremony.

 Recognition is most effective when it takes place on a regular basis and in a variety of different ways.
 It is also important that recognition activities be aligned with the culture of the workplace.
 To this end, MIT provides three different opportunities for acknowledging co-workers and peers and has given each area considerable freedom to customize their own activities.